Hurricane Smith (1952 film): Plot

-Raikes and Brown have been released from the brig.
-They start a knife fight with Brundage and another sailor Clobb, which results in Raikes being sent back to the brig.
+Raikes and Brown have been released from the brig and start a knife fight with Brundage and another sailor named Clobb.
+After the fight, Raikes is returned to the brig.
 Luana falls in the water and Hurricane rescues her from a shark.
-During this, Brundage accidentally calls Hurricane by his real name and Gorvahlsen notices.
-He orders Luana to drug Hurricane with gin but she warns him instead.
-Hurricane swims to the island of Dakaru to prepare the natives for the attack.
+Brundage accidentally calls Hurricane by his real name and Gorvahlsen notices.
+He orders Luana to drug Hurricane with gin, but she instead warns Hurricane, who swims to the island of Dakaru to prepare the natives for the attack.

-Gorvahlsen orders Dan to anchor the ship off Dakaru.
-Brown then persuades Gorvahlsen to join forces with him and order Dan to release Raikes.
-Dan then leaves for the island to warn Hurricane.

-Hurricane sneaks back on board the boat by which time Brown has caused the crew to be unsettled.
+Gorvahlsen orders Dan to anchor the ship by Dakaru.
+Brown persuades Gorvahlsen to join forces with him and to order Dan to release Raikes.
+Dan leaves for the island to warn Hurricane, who sneaks aboard the boat, but Brown has caused the crew to become unsettled.
 Hurricane is thrown in the brig and Clobb kills a sailor.
-Gorvahlsen takes over the ship, and Clobb encourages the rest of the crew to arm themselves.
+Gorvahlsen takes command of the ship, and Clobb encourages the rest of the crew to arm themselves.
 Gorvahlsen tells the crew about the gold and convinces them to help him claim it.

-In Dakaru, Hurricane is forced to lead Gorvahlsen, Brown and Raikes to where the gold has been buried.
-They dig up the treasure but then Dan leads the natives to attack.
+In Dakaru, Hurricane is forced to lead Gorvahlsen, Brown and Raikes to the place where the gold has been buried.
+They dig and locate the treasure, but then Dan leads the natives to attack.
 Dr. Whitmore spears Gorvahlsen to death and Brundage kills Clobb in a knife fight.
 Hurricane and Luana are united.